aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

     }

-**CustomDtoMapper.cs** is used to create mapping from **Person** to **PersonListDto**. **FullAuditedEntityDto** used to inherit audit properties automatically.
+**CustomDtoMapper.cs** is used to create mapping from **Person** to **PersonListDto**. **FullAuditedEntityDto** is inherited to implement audit properties automatically.
 See [application service](https://aspnetboilerplate.com/Pages/Documents/Application-Services) and [DTO](https://aspnetboilerplate.com/Pages/Documents/Data-Transfer-Objects) documentations for more information.
-We are adding following mappings.
+We are adding the following mappings.

     ...
-    //PhoneBook (we will comment out other lines while added new DTOs added) configuration.CreateMap<Person, PersonListDto>();
+    // PhoneBook (we will comment out other lines when the new DTOs are added) configuration.CreateMap<Person, PersonListDto>();
     //configuration.CreateMap<AddPhoneInput, Phone>();
     //configuration.CreateMap<CreatePersonInput, Person>();